-Save now 40% off any Scholar PDF edition!
+"Hot Summer" Special!
+Save now 50% with any Scholar PDF eBooks!

 Varda Books' edition is also the easiest to use, and the most user-friendly edition of BDB in any format, be it print or electronic.
 The printed book metaphor has been retained in full--down to every page, paragraph, and glyph.
 On top of it, since there's no complicated software to learn, you already know how to use the electronic edition.

 Although there are more up-to-date dictionaries (especially with regard to the use of Ugaritic and Akkadian), none is as thorough as BDB in its careful reading of the Bible. ". . . practically a concordance," notes Prof. Jeffery Tigay, “[BDB] is very acute in its treatment of semantic nuances and will alert you to nuances you never suspected."

 Since it first appeared in the early part of the twentieth century, BDB has been considered the finest and most comprehensive Hebrew lexicon available to the English-speaking student.
 BDB gives not only dictionary definitions for each word, but relates each word to its usage in the Hebrew Bible and categorizes its nuanced meanings.